November 2024 Recap

 Guest Talks

-And on Thursday, November 21, 2024, as part of International Education Week, Prof. Derek Denis gave a talk on Toronto's unique style of English, sharing how the “Toronto accent” has influences from Caribbean, South Asian, East Asian, and Middle Eastern cultures.
+Prof. Derek Denis gave a talk on Toronto's unique style of English, sharing how the “Toronto accent” has influences from Caribbean, South Asian, East Asian, and Middle Eastern cultures as part of International Education Week on November 21.

 Cultural Event

-The Chinese Drift Lacquered Fan (Qī shàn) Workshop, led by Dr. Xinliang Jiang, took place on Thursday, November 14.
-Participants learned how Qīshàn, the Chinese drift lacquered fan, is created and explored lacquerware artistry with fan-making.
+Dr. Xinliang Jiang led the Chinese Drift Lacquered Fan (Qī shàn) Workshop, where participants learned how Qīshàn, the Chinese drift lacquered fan, is created and explored lacquerware artistry with fan-making on November 14.

 In the Community

-On Saturday, November 30, Prof. Emily Atkinson, Prof. Rosa Hong, Prof. Mai Ha Vu, and Jester Manansala hosted booths at the Kids' Passport to UTM event, an event for U of T alumni and their families.
-Mai Ha introduced the community to interesting research, which found linguistic patterns in the Japanese names of Pokémon that appeared to correspond to different levels of strength, size, and evolution.
+On November 30, Prof. Emily Atkinson, Prof. Rosa Hong, Prof. Mai Ha Vu, and Jester Manansala hosted booths at the Kids' Passport to UTM event, an event for U of T alumni and their families.
+Mai Ha introduced the community to interesting research, which found that linguistic patterns appeared to exist in the Japanese names of Pokémon, corresponding to the strength, size, and evolution stage of the Pokémon.